Run SAP HANA on Azure (Large Instances)

 Network File System (NFS) storage.
 The NFS server supports the network file share that provides secure data persistence for HANA Large Instance.

 ExpressRoute.
-ExpressRoute is the recommended Azure networking service for creating private connections between an on-premises network and Azure virtual networks that do not go over the public Internet.
+ExpressRoute is the recommended Azure networking service for creating private connections between an on-premises network and Azure VNets that do not go over the public internet.
 Azure VMs connect to HANA Large Instances using another ExpressRoute connection.
-The ExpressRoute connection between the Azure virtual network and the HANA Large Instances is set up as part of the Microsoft offering.
+The ExpressRoute connection between the Azure VNet and the HANA Large Instances is set up as part of the Microsoft offering.

 Gateway.
-The ExpressRoute Gateway is used to connect the Azure virtual network used for the SAP application layer to the HANA Large Instance network.
+The ExpressRoute Gateway is used to connect the Azure VNet used for the SAP application layer to the HANA Large Instance network.
 Use the High Performance or Ultra Performance SKU.

 Requirements can vary, so use these recommendations as a starting point.